The Costa Rica Crocodile Bridge at Tarcoles River: everything you need to know

 Whether you’re a backpacker seeking an adventurous stop, a family looking for a safe wildlife experience, or a solo traveler on a nature-filled journey, Crocodile Bridge is easy to visit and highly rewarding.

-Where Is Crocodile Bridge?
+Where is the Tarcoles Crocodile Bridge?

 Crocodile Bridge is located along Route 34, also known as the Costanera Highway, which connects San José, Jaco, and Manuel Antonio.
 The bridge spans the Tarcoles River, and it’s famous for the large crocodiles that gather here.